Salman Raduyev: Early military career

 During the First Chechen War, Raduyev became a field commander for the separatist Chechen forces.
 He fought in the battle of Grozny and was wounded in March 1995 during an attempt to capture him by the Russian special forces.

 In October 1995, he led the 6th Brigade based in the strategically important Gudermessky District and was responsible for the Gudermessky, part of the capital Grozny and the town of Argun.

-On December 14, 1995, Raduyev, along with Sultan Geliskhanov, led a raid on the city of Gudermes.
+On 14 December 1995, Raduyev, along with Sultan Geliskhanov, led a raid on the city of Gudermes.

-On January 9, 1996, Raduyev (allegedly copying Shamil Basayev 's 1995 Budyonnovsk attack in Chechnya) led a large-scale Kizlyar hostage-taking raid in the neighboring Russian region of Dagestan, where his men took at least 2,000 civilians hostage.
+On 9 January 1996, Raduyev (allegedly copying Shamil Basayev's 1995 Budyonnovsk attack in Chechnya) led a large-scale Kizlyar hostage-taking raid in the neighboring Russian region of Dagestan, where his men took at least 2,000 civilians hostage.
 The raid, which made Raduyev world-famous, escalated into an all-out battle that ended with the complete destruction of the border village of Pervomayskoye, and led to other Chechen leaders criticizing the attack.

-In March 1996, a sniper shot Raduyev in the head but survived despite being incorrectly reported dead; Russian special forces claimed to have killed him in revenge for the Kizlyar attack, while other sources said he was shot in a Chechen feud.
-On the 7th of March, 63 out of 101 deputies of the Parliament of Estonia sent condolences to Dudayev expressing "deep sympathy with the Chechen people" on "the loss of commander Raduyev", sparking a row with the Russian Duma.
+In March 1996, a sniper shot Raduyev in the head, but he survived despite being incorrectly reported dead; Russian special forces claimed to have killed him in revenge for the Kizlyar attack, while other sources said he was shot in a Chechen feud.
+On 7 March 63 out of 101 deputies of the Parliament of Estonia sent condolences to Dudayev expressing "deep sympathy with the Chechen people" on "the loss of commander Raduyev", sparking a row with the Russian Duma.
 Raduyev went for medical treatment abroad.